-There is uncertainty whether the SARS epidemic could return, particularly in those Asian markets most affected by the epidemic in 2003.
+There is uncertainty whether the SARS epidemic could return, particularly in those Asian markets most affected by the epidemic earlier in 2003.

 It is difficult to predict the impact, if any, of a recurrence of a SARS epidemic on our business.
-Although such an event could generate increased sales of health/immune supplements and certain personal care products, our direct selling and retail activities and results of operations could be harmed if the fear of SARS or other communicable diseases that spread rapidly in densely populated areas causes people to avoid public places and interaction with one another.
+Although such an event could generate increased sales of health/immune supplements and certain personal care products, our direct selling and retail activities and results of operations could be harmed if the fear of SARS causes people to avoid public places and interaction with one another.